 ebba ZAJMI

-Their creative practice deconstructs and reimagines the family home as a bodymind, intergenerational patternmaking in failing surveillance states, erasure and revision within national archives and landscapes, object sculptures as memory keepers, and diasporic soundscapes.
+ZAJMI is an interdisciplinary writer, artist, and educator.
+Their creative practice deconstructs the family home as a bodymind, intergenerational patternmaking in failing surveillance states, and interclass, cross-cultural contact in public and private spaces.

 DHE VETEN NDERO